|RV Park and Lodge

 The only complaint is the sound of the trains that pass by on the far side of the

-rooms to muffle the noise for a good night's sleep.
+noise for a good night's sleep.

 The Dieks also operate the Home Valley Store a quarter mile down the road.